harshal-shah/alertmanager-demo/README.md

 # alertmanager-demo

-demonstration of AlertManager over Kubernetes
+ *Purpose* : Demonstration of AlertManager over Kubernetes

+ ## Pre-requisites

+ * A working Kubernetes cluster with helm configured on that cluster.
+ *